GraSPSchool/graspschool.github.io/2024/organizers/index.md

   </div>

 Hey Folks!
 I'm Caio, I'm currently pursuing my undergraduate degree at the [Federal University of Ceará](https://www.fisica.ufc.br/portal/en/front-page/).
 I work as a undergrad research assistant in the Quantum Field Theory and Gravitation Group, and I have been working mainly in aspects of the Unruh effect, Hawking radiation and black hole shadows.
 You can find out more about me [here](https://usingcaio.github.io/).

-## Acknowledgments

-We are grateful to Rafael Grossi e Fonseca (IFUSP), Prof. Daniel Cornejo (IFUSP), and the Culture and Extension Comission at the Institute of Physics at the University of São Paulo (CCEx–IFUSP) for helping us with the school organization.